What is Social Entrepreneurs Ireland?

 How many applicants will be selected to participate in The Ideas Academy?

-This year we have 30 places available on the Ideas Academy programme.
+There are 30 places available on the 2024 programme.

 I have submitted my Academy application.
 When will I know whether I have been successful?